neu-vi/ezflow/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `openoptflow` for local development.
+Here's how to set up `ezflow` for local development.

-1. Fork the `openoptflow` repo on GitHub.
+1. Fork the `ezflow` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/openoptflow.git
+    $ git clone git@github.com:your_name_here/ezflow.git

 3. Create a Conda virtual environment using the `environment.yml` file.
 Install your local copy of the package into the environment::

     $ conda env create -f environment.yml
-    $ conda activate openoptflow
+    $ conda activate ezflow
-    $ cd openoptflow/
+    $ cd ezflow/
     $ python setup.py develop

 4. Set up pre-commit hooks::